-It’s also an opportunity to mention that community college may be the right alternative.
+It’s also an opportunity to mention that community college might be the right alternative.
 Many students and families can be turned off by the concept of community college, but it’s worth consideration.
 It may help to remind them their bachelor’s degree only recognises where they graduated from.

-What’s most important is letting them know that not everyone’s path to a college degree is the same, but the evidence is clear: earning a bachelor’s degree results in higher lifetime earnings, lower unemployment rates, and more flexibility as the market changes.
+What’s most important is letting them know that not everyone’s path to a college degree is the same, but the evidence is clear: earning a bachelor’s degree results in higher lifetime earnings, lower unemployment rates and more flexibility as the market changes.
 It’s your responsibility as an admissions counsellor to be a source of good information and support.

 2. Provide resources that make everyone feel comfortable

-The best advice I can give anyone working to pay for college, is to turn around.
+The best advice I can give anyone working to pay for college is to turn around.
 Not literally, of course, but have them consider their immediate surroundings and who they can leverage for help.
-That could be relatives, local clubs and organisations, or community institutions.
-My family has a legacy scholarship at the University of Maine, and while I didn't go there, it would have made the cost more affordable if I did.
+That could be relatives, local clubs and organisations or community institutions.
+My family has a legacy scholarship at the University of Maine and, while I didn’t go there, it would have made the cost more affordable if I did.

 Encourage them to think about who they are and what they want to study.
-A student who hopes to major in journalism may find scholarships and grants offered by a college’s communications department.
+A student who hopes to major in journalism might find scholarships and grants offered by a college’s communications department.
 Aid can also be available based on one’s heritage, religion, civic participation, physical characteristics and talents, among other factors.